Data Quality Metric Library

 |

-The percentage of the number of streetlight pole records located within the extents of the road as defined in the carriageway table and with an offset less than 40m (when recorded) or with a recorded GPS location, and with condition date >= installation date (when recorded).
+The percentage of the number of "in use" streetlight (luminaire) records located within the extents of the road as defined in the carriageway table and with an offset less than 40m (when recorded), and with condition date >= installation date (when recorded).

 Paired with: RAIL3, SIGNS5